HeardLibrary/digital-scholarship/script/codegraf/ees3/index.md

 # Dictionaries and loops - EES 2580

-In this lesson we introduce two kinds of *loops*, which are ways to step through *iterable* objects like lists or to repeat an action many times.
+In this lesson we introduce a second complex object: *dictionaries*.
+A dictionary is a one-dimensional data structure like a list, but its elements are referenced by name using a *key* rather than by index number.
+We also introduce two kinds of *loops*, which are ways to step through *iterable* objects like lists or to repeat an action many times.

 **Learning objectives** At the end of this lesson, the learner will be able to:
+- create a dictionary by specifying the items it contains.
+- add or change dictionary values.
+- remove a dictionary value.
 - print the items on a list using a `for` loop.
 - explain how an *indented code block* is used to define sections of code.
 - use a `range()` object to perform action a fixed number of times.